angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 This ensures that every team member uses exactly the same code generator version, even if newer versions are released later.
 You can also use this mechanism to test new versions or roll back safely.

-## Let's Generate Our First Angular API Client
+## Generating Your First Angular API Client

 Before we take a look at the code, take a moment to explore [https://api6.angular-buch.com/](api6.angular-buch.com).

-This public REST API is part of the **BookMonkey 6** demo application, the updated companion project for the upcoming **5th edition** of our German-language Angular book.
+This public REST API is part of the **BookMonkey 6** demo application, the updated companion project for the upcoming **5th edition** of our German Angular book.

 > 📘 Save the date!